Pixel density

 Pixels per inch (ppi) and pixels per centimetre (ppcm or pixels/cm) are measurements of the pixel density of an electronic image device, such as a computer monitor or television display, or image digitizing device such as a camera or image scanner.
 Horizontal and vertical density are usually the same, as most devices have square pixels, but differ on devices that have non-square pixels.
-Note that pixel density is not the same as resolution — where the former describes the amount of detail on a physical surface or device, the latter describes the amount of pixel information regardless of its scale.
+Pixel density is not the same as resolution — where the former describes the amount of detail on a physical surface or device, the latter describes the amount of pixel information regardless of its scale.
 Considered in another way, a pixel has no inherent size or unit (a pixel is actually a sample), but when it is printed, displayed, or scanned, then the pixel has both a physical size (dimension) and a pixel density (ppi).

 Basic principles

 Since most digital hardware devices use dots or pixels, the size of the media (in inches) and the number of pixels (or dots) are directly related by the 'pixels per inch'.
 The following formula gives the number of pixels, horizontally or vertically, given the physical size of a format and the pixels per inch of the output:

 Pixels per inch (or pixels per centimetre) describes the detail of an image file when the print size is known.
 For example, a 100×100 pixel image printed in a 2 inch square has a resolution of 50 pixels per inch.
 Used this way, the measurement is meaningful when printing an image.
 In many applications, such as Adobe Photoshop, the program is designed so that one creates new images by specifying the output device and PPI (pixels per inch).
 Thus the output target is often defined upon creating the image.